Tuesday, December 27, 2011

 Saturday, May 21, 2011

-HaCartel-With Everything That's Happened
+HaCartel - With Everything That's Happened

 Like the picture suggests, at first this sounds like a really sweet song but it's actually quite nasty (and not just because of the foul language).
 Actually on the radio a cleaner version is played but I couldn't find it online and it kind of takes out the sourness of the song so I'll keep it this way.
-Anyways this is quite a bitter song and very guyish.
+Anyway, this is quite a bitter song and very guyish.
 I love how there's really a sense of nostalgia in the sound of the song that fits with the lyrics.
 And it's something we can all identify with- that close childhood friend that got away and maybe it wasn't supposed to be that way...
 HaCartel are a great band with a unique sound and a true sense of coolness.
 They became pretty famous with their hit "I wanted to play a CD for you", which has a pretty amazing and very very Israeli video clip.
-This is a perfect song to open the summer with-hoping it'll be a bit more positive than the song.
+This is a perfect song to open the summer with, hoping it'll be a bit more positive than the song!

 Even when we were little kids